GlobalGovernanceFrameworks/love-ledger/README.md

 ## Project Status

-🚧 **Active Development: Building the MVP Web App** 🚧

-The theoretical frameworks and core data schemas (`ggf-core`) are complete.
-Our current focus is on building the official web application as a Minimum Viable Product (MVP) to enable our first community pilot.
-The backend logic for the care economy engine is well-defined, and this repository contains the code for its tangible implementation.
+✅ **MVP Foundation Built, Core Logic Next** ✅

+The foundational infrastructure for the MVP web app is complete as of Sun Jul 27 2025.
+This includes a full authentication system, a database backend, internationalization, and adaptive theming.

+The current focus is on implementing the core economic engine: the functionality for logging care acts and integrating the Hearts and Leaves calculation engine.

 ## The Web Application